bevyengine/bevy/release-content/migration-guides/scene_type_registry.md

 pull_requests: [23401]
 ---

-Previously, `DynamicSceneBuilder` and `DynamicScene` would get the type registry out of the worlda being extracted.
+Previously, `DynamicSceneBuilder` and `DynamicScene` would get the type registry out of the world being extracted.
 However, when building a world from scratch just for serialization, this required artificially cloning the registry and putting it in the world being saved.